daqhris/daqhris.github.io/crypto-growth-fund.md

 This fund owns and manages digital assets that are:
 - accessible on the Internet by using a computer,
 - known for practical implementations and widespread adoption,
 - on-track for an increase in value overtime,
-- available only in electronic form,
 - held onto over a long-term horizon (minimum of 10 years).

 ## Portfolio